-'A Perfect Storm:' Extremists Look For Ways To Exploit Coronavirus Pandemic
+'A Perfect Storm': Extremists Look For Ways To Exploit Coronavirus Pandemic

 Extremism monitors are keeping tabs on so-called accelerationists, a subset of the racist right that believes in using violence to sow chaos in order to collapse society and replace it with a white nationalist model.

-The Southern Poverty Law Center, an extremism watchdog group, has said, "accelerationists consider themselves the revolutionary vanguard of the white supremacist movement."
+The Southern Poverty Law Center, an extremism watchdog group, has said, "Accelerationists consider themselves the revolutionary vanguard of the white supremacist movement."
 In chat forums, they've discussed using the virus to infect people of color, staging attacks on medical centers and other forms of violence they hope will trigger a domino effect leading to the breakdown of society.

 "These far-right extremists are arguing that the pandemic, which has thrown into question the federal government's ability to steer the nation through a crisis, supports their argument that modern society is headed toward collapse," wrote Cassie Miller of the Southern Poverty Law Center.

 Miller wrote that, for now, the fallout is already so chaotic that the accelerationists are content to watch, reckoning, "the situation seems to be escalating on its own, requiring no additional involvement on their part."

 Miller cited a white supremacist podcaster who told his followers: "It seems to be going plenty fast, thanks."